optakt/flow-dps/docs/introduction.md

 A verification node requests the information it needs for re-computing the chunks it is checking from the execution nodes.
 It approves the result of a chunk by publishing a **result approval** for that chunk.

-When enough result approvals have been issued, consensus nodes publish Block Seal as part of the new blocks they finalize.
+When enough result approvals have been issued, consensus nodes publish a block seal as part of the new blocks they finalize.
 Verification nodes verifiably self-select the chunks they check independently of each other.
 Any execution receipt can be checked in isolation.
-If correct, Verifier signs the execution result — not the execution receipt.
+If correct, the verifier signs the execution result — not the execution receipt.
 Multiple consistent execution receipts have identical execution results.

 ### Access Nodes